kubeflow/website/content/en/docs/gke/custom-domain.md

 1. Get the address of the static IP address created.
     ```
     IPNAME=${KF_NAME}-ip
-    gcloud compute addresses describe ${IPNAME} --global --format="value(address)"
+    gcloud compute addresses describe ${IPNAME} --global
     ```

-1. Use your DNS provider to map the fully qualified domain specified in the first step to the above IP address.
+1. Use your DNS provider to map the fully qualified domain specified in the third step to the above IP address.